 Burns played seven seasons in Major League Soccer between 1996-02, for New England, San Jose and Kansas City, appearing in 169 regular-season games and six playoff games.
 He also played one season in the Danish first division.

 Burns has served the New England Revolution in a number of front office positions since 2005, first as Director of Soccer, then as Vice President of Player Personnel and currently as General Manager.

-Last played professionally outside the United States in 1993; last played on the U.S. National Team in 1994; last played in the APSL/A-League in 1995; last played in MLS in 2000.
+(Last played professionally outside the United States in 1993; last played in the U.S. national team in 1994; last played in the APSL/A-League in 1995; last played in MLS in 2000).

 A defender who was a national team mainstay in the late 1980s and early 1990s.

 Doyle made his debut in the National Team against Canada in 1987 and eventually played 53 full internationals for the United States, including four World Cup qualifiers in 1988 and ‘89 and two World Cup games in 1990.
 He had only four national team goals in those games, but one of them was the first goal in the United States’ 2-0 upset of Mexico in a 1991 CONCACAF Gold Cup semifinal.
 He also played for the United States at the 1988 Olympic Games.
 Doyle was a key man in the stiffening of the United States defense for its game against Italy in the 1990 World Cup and also played in the landmark victory over Trinidad in 1989.

 Doyle played most of his professional career in northern California, for the San Francisco Bay Blackhawks of the A-League and the San Jose Clash of MLS, although he also played one season in the Swedish first division and one in the German first division.

 During his five MLS seasons, he played 132 regular-season games and three playoff games.
 He was an MLS All-Star and the MLS Defender of the Year in 1996.

 (Last played in MLS in 2003; last played professionally outside the United States in 2004).